 White-tailed deer can be found all over the United States and are starting to become a problem species.
-Overpopulation and loss of habitat is forcing deer out into the open where they browse on landscaping and are often hit by cars.
-At Brookhaven National Laboratory (BNL), you can see white-tailed deer (Odocoileus virginianus) at most times of the day feeding along the sides of the roads and in the open fields.
+Overpopulation and loss of habitat is forcing deer out into the open where they brows on landscaping and are often hit by cars.
+At Brookhaven National Laboratory (BNL), you can see white-tailed deer (Odocolleus virginiauus) at most times of the day feeding along the sides of the roads and in the open fields.
 BNL sits on 5265 acres of land, most of which is composed of Pine Barrens, but still the deer are having trouble.
-White-tailed deer are selective eaters and only forage on certain species and parts of plants, usually the ones that contain the most nutritional value (Halls, 1984).
+White-tailed deer celective caters and only forage on certain species and parts of plants, usually the ones that contain the most nutritional value (Halls, 1984).
+The trouble is that there are too many deer and not enough of the plants that are in their diet, so many of the deer are supremode the arenery.

+on certain species and parts of plants, usually the ones that contain the most nutritional value (Halls, 1984).
 The trouble is that there are too many deer and not enough of the plants that are in their diet, so many of the deer are extremely malnourished even though they are surrounded by greenery.

-The overpopulation of white-tailed deer leads to many other problems such as a greater number of car/deer accidents, increased foraging on ornamentals, and a greater potential for disease transmittal.
-Due to increased foraging along roadsides, deer have become accustomed to being in close proximity with people and cars.
-This has resulted in many accidents where the deer run into the road or jump over the median into oncoming traffic.
-In the past three years, there have been forty-six accidents resulting in the death of the deer (1999 SER, 200 SER, 2001 SER) and thousands of dollars in damage to the vehicles that hit them.
-Another growing problem is the deer are no longer feeding exclusively on the indigenous species of plants at the Lab, but have been browsing instead on the newly planted ornamental white cedars and others being planted around the buildings.
+The overpopulation of white-tailed deer leads to many other problems such as a greater number of car/deer accidents, increased foraging along roadsides, deer have become accustomed to being in close proximity with people and cars.
+This has resulted in many accidents where the deer run into the road or jump over the median into noncoming traffic.
+In the past three years, there have been forty-six accidents resulting in the death of the deer and thousands of dollars in damage to the vehicles that hit them.
+Another growing problem is the deer are no longer feeding exclusively on the indigenous species of plants at the Lab, but have been browsing instead on the newly planted ormanental white cedars and others being planted around the buildings.
 This has caused incredible damage to the landscape, as well as cost the lab thousands of dollars in having to replace the dead trees with new ones.

+damage to the landscape, as well as cost the tab thousands of donars in naving to reprace the occurtrees with new ones.
 Also with overpopulation, comes disease transmittal.
 Deer aren't getting enough food, so their immune systems aren't as strong and can't fight off disease as well.
-Plus, there are more deer, so they come in contact with one another more frequently than they would if they were at or below carrying capacity, making it possible for parasites like meningeal worms, muscle worms, cattle worms, and large stomach worms, and diseases such as skin tumors and theileriasis (Halls, 1984), which depend on the host animals' coming into contact with others in order to spread, which could destroy a population.
+Plus, there are more deer, so they come in contact with one another more frequently than they would if they were at or below carrying capacity, making it possible for parasites like meningeal worms, muscle worms, cattle worms, and large stomach worms, and diseases such as skin tumors and theileriasis, which depend on the host animals' coming into contact with others in order to spread, which could destroy a population.

-Deer are also carriers of black-legged ticks (Ixodes scapularis); commonly known as deer ticks, which carry Borrelia burgdorferi, the bacterium that causes Lyme disease.
+Deer are also carriers of black-legged ticks (Ixodes scapularis), commonly known as deer ticks, which carry Borrelia burgdorferi, the bacterium that causes Lyme disease.
 Infected ticks, which in their larval and nymphal stages are no larger than a pinhead, transmit the bacteria to humans by inserting their mouths into the skin to take in blood.
 In 1999 alone, 16,273 cases of Lyme disease were reported to the Centers for Disease Control and Prevention (CDC), the majority of them coming from Northeastern states including New York, Rhode Island, Connecticut and Massachusetts.